-Access to healthy foods was a priority found in the assessment.
-A lack of food access can lead to food insecurity.
+A lack of food access can also lead to food insecurity.
 Food insecurity is a lack of available financial resources for the purchase of food.
 Individuals who experience food insecurity often consume a diet that is not nutrient-rich and lacks the nutrition needed to sustain a healthy life.
-A nutrient-poor diet is typically higher in calories and saturated fat and often linked to the development of chronic disease, such as diabetes, hypertension and heart disease.